Anti-American sentiment in China: After the China-U.S. strategic competition begins

 There has been a significant increase in anti-US sentiment since the first Trump administration launched a trade war against China, with Chinese media airing Korean War films.
 In May 2019, Global Times has said that "the trade war with the U.S. at the moment reminds Chinese of military struggles between China and the U.S. during the Korean War."

-According to SET News, a minority of Chinese online believe that the coronavirus outbreak in Wuhan is a genetic bio-attack executed by United States.
+According to SET News, a minority of Chinese online believe that the coronavirus outbreak in Wuhan is a genetic bio-attack executed by the United States.
 Some scholars believe that the Chinese Communist Party (CCP) under Xi Jinping's general secretaryship is employing an evolving set of anti-American narratives to try to shore up its legitimacy in response to rising domestic challenges, including a slowing economy, growing questions about Xi Jinping's personalization of power, and public dissatisfaction with the government's handling of COVID-19.

 The United States' ambassador to China, R. Nicholas Burns accuses China of stirring anti-American sentiment in June 2024.
 "I've been concerned for my two-plus years here about the very aggressive Chinese government…efforts to denigrate America, to tell a distorted story about American society, American history, American policy," he said.
 "It happens every day on all the networks available to the government here, and there's a high degree of anti-Americanism online."

+According to a 2026 feeling thermometer poll by the Carter Center and Emory University, 73% of Chinese considered the United States to be a national security threat to China.